kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 ## Calling Functions Declaratively

-The most common way of invoking kpt functions in production will be the [declarative method].
+The most common way of invoking config functions in production will be the [declarative method].

 Let's run the same [label-namespace] function declaratively, which means we make a reusable function configuration resource which contains all information necessary to run the function, from container